491Project/491Project/README.md

 Let the project configure (2-3 minutes)

-Run the app on your virtual device!
-Enjoy
+Run the app on your virtual device